 This hinders the progression of leads through the sales process.
 And as a result, opportunities are lost and good leads turn bad.

-Your teams create quicker, more effective sales processes with constant data hygiene, ensuring that every lead touchpoint is fantastic.
+Your teams create quicker, more effective sales processes with constant data hygiene, ensuring that every lead touch point is fantastic.

 How to clean Bad Data?